vnkazna/container_monitor/docs/commits.md

 ## Is it okay that all my commits don't follow the conventions in a single MR?

-If your MR contains only one logical change, you can enable the [Squash commits when merge request is accepted](https://gitlab.com/help/user/project/merge_requests/squash_and_merge) option.
-Then GitLab uses either the first multiline commit in your MR as commit message for the squashed changes or it uses the MR title.
+If your MR contains multiple commits but only one logical change, you can enable the [Squash commits when merge request is accepted](https://gitlab.com/help/user/project/merge_requests/squash_and_merge) option.
+Then GitLab uses the MR title.

 ## What types can I use for my commit messages?